The definition of a Boat Anchor radio is a radio that weighs enough that it could be used as a boat anchor.

 I can still remember building the SB-401 transmitter late into the night and when I finally had everything fully checked out I couldn't wait to hook up the antenna and give it a try.
 So I tuned up the rig and started calling CQ and the first station to come back was a VK8 something or other.
 I explained the situation and that I wanted to see if the transmitter was working or not.
 The guy replied that he was over 8,000 miles away (Australia) so he felt it was working just fine!

 Thanks to a friend, W0BXS, I now have this wonderful piece of gear in my collection.
+Don (W0BXS) in now what we hams call a "silent key" and has passed away.

 This is a Central Electronics model 20A, SSB multiphase exciter.
 All modern ham radios have SSB (single sideband) capability built into them, but in the "old days" if you wanted to operate SSB with your old transmitter then you needed to add one of these.